timofeysie/loranthifolia/README.md

 If you an see one span has the title in English: *Spiral of Silence Theory*.
 This will be helpful in learner mode where there is a native language setting and a language to be learned setting which will turn the list into text/translation list where the translation takes the place of our short description.

+Regarding the Q-code items.
+They are fixed now.
+We were forgetting to use list.slice().reverse().forEach instead of a normal forEach.

+The only thing remaining with the Korean list then is the details page.

 ## Short descriptions & incomplete API references